AnymouseProphet/anymouse/README.md

 Main Document Font collection instead.

-When `courier` is specified as a package option or when the LaTeX `spacemono` package is not available, it will use Courier (or Nimbus Sans L) if the Main Document Fonts option is set to `base35` or it will use TeX Gyre-Cursor if the Main Document Fonts option is set to `texgyre`.
+When `courier` is specified as a package option or when the LaTeX `spacemono` package is not available, it will use Courier (or Nimbus Mono L) if the Main Document Fonts option is set to `base35` or it will use TeX Gyre-Cursor if the Main Document Fonts option is set to `texgyre`.